ElenaShekhova/Useful-links/README.md

    Includes a cool package allowing to report statistics directly to a manuscript.
 [Click here](https://github.com/easystats/report)

 # **Everything about data visualization**
-## ggplot grammar or how to create plots with ggpot2 package in R
+## ggplot grammar or how to create plots with the ggpot2 package in R
 1. General guide with slides.
 [Click here](https://evamaerey.github.io/ggplot2_grammar_guide/about)
 2. Simple guide how to make high-quality figures with ggplot2, including maps.
 [Click here](https://ben-williams.github.io/updated_ggplot_figures.html)
 3. R visualization workshop.
 Lots of useful info about graphics in R. [Click here](https://stulp.gmw.rug.nl/ggplotworkshop/)